 What this consensus allows you to do is turn unique individuals into bins of unique individuals and that allows you to build pseudo personalized emails.

 For example, at Data Sales Science, we’ve recently run a campaign towards CFOs of SaaS, B2B companies with between one and ten million dollars of revenue and twenty five to one hundred employees.
-We know from job advertisements one of the most important things a CEO is looking for is a CFO who can set up systems to quickly identify churn, accretion, renewal, retention, and track cross functional analytics.
-When we reached out to those individuals that fit the ICP and persona, they frequently asked how we got in their head as they were just thinking about how to be more efficient tabulating those numbers.
+We know from job advertisements one of the most important things a CEO is looking for is a CFO who can set up systems to quickly identify churn, accretion, renewal, retention, and track cross-functional analytics.
+When we reached out to those individuals that fit the ICP and persona, they frequently asked how we got in their head as they were just thinking about how to be more efficient in tabulating those numbers.

 Case Study: Segmentation for a better nurture program